Israel

 Masada comprises ancient palaces and fortifications on top of an isolated rock plateau on the edge of the Judean Desert overlooking the Dead Sea.

-The remains of Judaean king Herod the Great’s sumptuous palace complex are outstanding examples of classical Roman architecture.
-Masada became a symbol of Jewish cultural identity after the First Jewish-Roman War when a siege of the fortress by Roman troops led to the site's Jewish fugitives choosing death over slavery.
-The Roman siege works also have been preserved and are the most complete anywhere in the Roman world.
+The remains of the Judaean king Herod the Great’s sumptuous palace complex are outstanding examples of classical Roman architecture.
+Masada became a symbol of Jewish cultural identity after the First Jewish-Roman War, when a siege of the fortress by Roman troops led to the site's Jewish fugitives choosing death over slavery.
+The Roman siege works have also been preserved and are the most complete anywhere in the Roman world.

 Community Perspective: You can get to the top by cable car or on foot.
 Be aware that it is a place very popular with tourist groups (“It's the total package: spectacular scenery, Roman ruins, and Jewish significance”).
 DAB witnessed what the latter still means for Israeli army cadets, while Nan ponders the overly patriotic load.